 This abstract floral design and pastel color palette would be perfect for a wedding on the cusp of late winter and early spring.

 Petra Kern all-in-one foil-pressed wedding invitations, from $3.45 each, Minted

 An abstract wash of color is just enough to give this understated winter wedding invitation an ethereal, sophisticated look.

 Erin Deegan cultured pearl wedding invitations in pebble, from $2.15 each, Minted

 The black background gives this otherwise dainty winter-themed wedding invitation a bit of edge and drama.

-Metallic foil trees are our recommendation for when you want just a hint of wintry shimmer.
+Metallic foil pine trees are our recommendation for when you want just a hint of wintry shimmer.
 Choose from gold, silver, bronze, ice blue, black, or iridescent foil.